 Kingfield Community Forest (Kingfield, Maine)

-Trees ring a lake in the Kingfield Community Forest in Kingfield, Maine.
+Colorful leaves dot a trail at Kingfield Community Forest in Maine.
 Photo: Cynthia Orcutt

 Tucked in Maine’s High Peaks region, far from the bustling coast, lies the town of Kingfield.
 With no crowds, there is perhaps no better place to see the fall colors than in the 215-acre Kingfield Community Forest that we helped protect.
 The forest includes Shiloh Pond, a paddling destination, which means you can admire the foliage from land or water.
 Support our work in Maine.